MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v1.md

 :::moniker range=">=azure-pipelines-2019.1"

 <!-- :::editable-content name="description"::: -->
-Deploy, configure, update a Kubernetes cluster in Azure Container Service by running kubectl commands.
+Use this task to deploy, configure, or update a Kubernetes cluster in Azure Container Service by running kubectl commands.
 <!-- :::editable-content-end::: -->

 :::moniker-end